University of Illinois, Urbana-Champaign

 Also integral to the University's mission is a commitment to public engagement.
 Each year about 65,000 Illinois residents participate in scores of conferences, institutes, courses, and workshops presented statewide.
 Research and class projects take students and professors off campus to share expertise and technical support with Illinois farmers, manufacturing firms, and businesses.
 In a typical year, student volunteers log more than 60,000 volunteer hours.

-- Computer Science Majors : Accepted, though space is very limited.
+- Computer Science, Electrical and Computer Engineering majors: Accepted, though space is very limited.

 Note: All students are accepted as non-degree exchange students